tramlinehq/docs/docs/integrations/distribution/slack.md

 The Tramline app will be added to your workspace after the connection is successful.

-:::note
+:::caution
-If you want builds to be sent to your private channel, you'll need to invite the Tramline app to the private channel.
+If you want builds to be sent to a private channel, you'll need to manually invite the Tramline app to that private channel.
 :::